Dennis Clontz

 Dennis Clontz (April 10, 1951 – June 14, 2004) was an American playwright, journalist, and screenwriter.
 He was one of the inaugural recipients of the Nicholl Fellowships in Screenwriting in 1986.
 Clontz was part of a team of Los Angeles Times journalists awarded a 1995 Pulitzer Prize for Breaking News Reporting on the 1994 Northridge earthquake.

 Clontz earned a Master of Fine Arts degree from University of California, Los Angeles.
 Plays by Clontz include Generations, Night Breath, Interfusions, Fire/Photograph, American Play, and A Match Made in Heaven.

-Clontz died of lung cancer.
+Clontz died of lung cancer at which time he lived in Glendale, California.
 His heirs have announced planned publication of a posthumous collection of his plays and poems.